Real estate and proptech engineering · 2026 ranking

 | 9 | Geniusee | Fast MVPs where budget dominates | Project delivery, dedicated teams | 170+ staff; AWS-centered delivery | 70 Clutch reviews; founded 2017 |

 Cells describe publicly defensible positioning, not guaranteed outcomes.
-Uvik Software claims are sourced only to uvik.net and its Clutch profile (5.0 / 32 reviews, checked July 2026).
+Uvik Software claims are sourced only to uvik.net (official site) and its Clutch profile 5.0 across 35 Clutch reviews; checked 2026-08-16.

 What does a real estate software development company build?